 Use VPN to protect online privacy, secure your connection and access blocked websites

-But wait, there’s a catch here.
-Funny thing is that the law is, even as we speak, impossible to be applied as the officials encountered a small problem.
-Australian ISPs are not under the legal obligation to require a license, so nobody truly knows how many providers are.
-The Bureau of Statistics had recorded 66 ISPs with more than 1,000 subscribers.
-On the other hand Internet Australia estimates there are at least 250, and perhaps more than 500.
-Fortunately, without a clear evidence of the internet providers, data retention is difficult to implement.
-Also, a lot of civil rights militants, journalists and advocates protested against Data Retention law.
-So, what happens next remains to be seen.
+However, data retention is actually difficult to implement in Australia.
+Why?
+Because Australian ISPs don’t have a legal obligation to own a license, so nobody truly knows how many providers there are.
+The Bureau of Statistics had recorded 77 ISPs with more than 1,000 subscribers.
+On the other hand, Internet Australia estimates there are at least 250, and perhaps more than 500.